 Using locally sourced ingredients Hawkshead Relish do not use any artificial additives or preservatives.
 Completely free from nuts, their range is also suitable for vegetarians.
 Holding 50 Great Taste awards, each product is made in small batches using traditional methods.
 Resulting in outstanding taste and quality, from a family run business.

-Using the Hawkshead Relish motto “Embellish with Relish,” it has been my pleasure creating recipes that include their products.
-While creating Red Onion Sausage Plait, the Red Onion Marmalade is a vital ingredient to the finished bake.
-So unique are the flavour of chutneys and sauces, they deserve more than to be spooned on to the side of a plate.
+Using the Hawkshead Relish motto “Embellish with Relish,” I’ve enjoyed creating recipes using their products.
+Especially when including them as ingredients in their own right.
+When creating my Red Onion Sausage Plait, using their Red Onion Marmalade is a vital to the flavour of the finished bake.
+So unique are the flavours of their chutneys and sauces, they deserve more than to be spooned on to the side of a plate.
 Since including relish within recipes, a whole world of flavour combinations became unlocked.

 Recipe: Raspberry Vanilla Naked Celebration Cake serves 14-16

 - 275g/10oz Unsalted Butter + 100g/4oz both at room temperature

 - 275g/10oz Caster Sugar + 100g/4oz

 - 3tsp Vanilla Extract – I use Nielsen-Massey

 - 1/4tsp + 1/8tsp Sea Salt – I use Maldon